Human chimera: The Human Chimera Prohibition Act

-The bill prohibits the attempts to create a human-animal chimera, the transfer or attempt to transfer a human embryo into a nonhuman womb, the transfer or attempt to transfer a nonhuman embryo into a human womb, and the transport or receive of any purpose of an animal chimera.
-Penalties for violations of this bill include fines and/or imprisonment of up to 10 years.
+The bill would have prohibited the attempts to create a human-animal chimera, the transfer or attempt to transfer a human embryo into a nonhuman womb, the transfer or attempt to transfer a nonhuman embryo into a human womb, and the transport or receipt of an animal chimera for any purpose.
+Proposed penalties for violations of this bill included fines and/or imprisonment of up to 10 years.
 The bill was referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations on October 11, 2016, but died there.

 Patenting

 In the U.S., efforts into creating a chimeric entity appeared to be legal when the topic first came up.
 Developmental biologist Stuart Newman, a professor at New York Medical College in Valhalla, N.Y., applied for a patent on a human-animal chimera in 1997 as a challenge to the U.S. Patent and Trademark Office and the U.S. Congress, motivated by his moral and scientific opposition to the notion that living things can be patented at all.
 Prior legal precedent had established that genetically engineered entities, in general, could be patented, even if they were based on beings occurring in nature.
 After a seven-year process, Newman's patent finally received a flat rejection.
 The legal process had created a paper trail of arguments, giving Newman what he claimed was a victory.
-The Washington Post ran an article on the controversy that stated that it had raised "profound questions about the differences-- and similarities-- between humans and other animals, and the limits of treating animals as property."
+The Washington Post ran an article on the controversy that stated that it had raised "profound questions about the differences—and similarities—between humans and other animals, and the limits of treating animals as property."